tiepdotme/marabesi.com/_posts/2017-05-31-laravel-custom-validator.md

 ```

 All parameters that are required by the constructor are from the Laravel validator class base, so as we are
-extending it we must pass all arguments as well(Thanks Laravel D.i).
+extending it we must pass all arguments as well(Thanks Laravel D.I).

 So now we are all set to use our custom validation, and in order to do that is a matter of adding the rule we've
 created into the array rules given to the validate method.